 If I would be looking for something to complain about in P-125, then I would say that it could come with the keyboard cover, though it would be not so portable and probably would go to the segment of home digital pianos.
 Indeed, the dust can not hide anywhere and if you want to keep the instrument in a constant “always ready” state and do not want to experience discomfort while you play, then it makes sense to purchase a velvet cape for the keys separately.
 It is quite inexpensive, but it will be very practical.

 Yamaha P-125 is the right start for any beginner and an excellent option for home workouts.
 Having 23 voices and 20 rhythms it will definitely please you with the sound, simple integration with iOS application and good GHS action weighted keyboard.
-If you were looking at P-115, then I would recommend buying the new model instead.
+If you were looking at P-115, then I would recommend buying the P-125 instead.